ArthurGareginyan/my-custom-styles/readme.txt

 To apply the PHP code on a website, we can recommend you to use another our plugin called [My Custom Functions](https://wordpress.org/plugins/my-custom-functions/).

+= Q. My custom CSS code is not working.
+What could be wrong? =
+A. It happens that your custom CSS code that you insert on the plugin page does not work, even if an error message does not appear.
+Here are a few of the most likely causes of the issue:

+1. You have a typo during the insertion of your custom CSS code.
+2. Your custom CSS code has a syntax error.
+3. Your custom CSS code is incorrect and may not work.

 = Q. It's not working.
 What could be wrong? =
 A. As with every plugin, it's possible that things don't work.
 The most common reason for this is a web browser's cache.
 Every web browser stores a cache of the websites you visit (pages, images, and etc.) to reduce bandwidth usage and server load.
 This is called the browser's cache.​ Clearing your browser's cache may solve the problem.